Octets/SeaGoatVision/INSTALL.md

 	git submodule init
 	git submodule update

-In the case subrepo update doesn't work, you can always clone the subrepo manually.
+In the case submodule update doesn't work, you can always clone the repo manually.
 From the root of the project:

 	cd thirdparty/public
 	rm -rf pydc1394